kubernetes-sigs/cri-tools/CONTRIBUTING.md

 ### Adding dependencies

-If your patch depends on new packages, add that package using the provided [hack/update-vendor.sh](hack/update-vendor.sh) script, which is a wrapper around [vndr](https://github.com/LK4D4/vndr).
+If your patch depends on new packages, add that package to the `go.mod` file, run `make vendor` and commit the changes.

-To restore package versions with `godep`, refer to the Kubernetes Community docs for [restoring dependencies](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/godep.md#restoring-deps).